 In conclusion, accepting an equal number of male and female students at university based on gender is not just impractical but also depriving for the society and nation.

-To begin with, universities prepare today’s young minds so that they can lead the country in the future and if we only have male leaders in every sector in our country, ” true progress” would still be unattainable.
+To begin with, universities prepare today’s young minds so that they can lead the country in the future and if we only have male leaders in every sector of our country, ” true progress” would still be unattainable.
 I strongly believe that we cannot go far ahead if we let half of our workforce be confined within the boundaries of our houses.
-We need to work together for a prosperous world and for that, we need to give our women an opportunity in education and what better opportunity it can be than letting them get an equal chance in university education!
+We need to work together for a prosperous world and for that, we need to give our women an opportunity in education, and what better opportunity can be than letting them get an equal chance at university education?

 To conclude, females are as good as males in everything and they should be allowed to prove their worth for the overall progress of the world.
 Ensuring university education for them by accepting an equal number of male and female students could only make the world a better place.